discordjs/guide/guide/sharding/additional-information.md

 client.shard.broadcastEval(funcName, { context: { arg: 'arg' } });
 ```

+Discord.js v13 introduces a new object named <DocsLink path="typedef/BroadcastEvalOptions">`BroadcastEvalOptions`</DocsLink>.
+This object has two parameters.
+The `context` parameter will be sent as the second argument to your function.

-In this small snippet, an argument is passed to the `funcName` function through the `context` option of the <DocsLink path="typedef/BroadcastEvalOptions">`BroadcastEvalOptions`</DocsLink>.
+In this small snippet, an argument is passed to the `funcName` function through this parameter.
 The function will recieve the arguments as an object as the second parameter.

 ::: warning